When the product is “free,” WE are the product.

 So we’re using the device without app and Internet connection.
 Beam is still thinking we’re not using it because we’re not uploading our data to the cloud and considers us in violation of the “free” deal.
 We’re expecting a series of emails that start out gently, and every two weeks or so get increasingly emphatic, telling us that we better start setting up the Internet connection to our toothbrushes and start sending our data to the cloud.

 What’s next?
-The day when we cannot get dental insurance without Internet-connected toothbrush.
+The day when we cannot get the best dental insurance without Internet-connected toothbrush.

 There are many people who think nothing of it.
 They laugh at us.
 For them, we’re fossils that just cannot grasp the modern world where private life takes place on the Internet and is stored forever in the cloud.
 Formerly innocuous devices like toothbrushes, dolls, TVs, thermostats, fridges, mattresses, or toilet-paper dispensers, that are everywhere around the house, will see to it that more and more personal and even intimate data gets uploaded to the cloud as the Internet of Things invades not only our home but our body cavities.